 As a preface to this site I must point out that I might not be right.
 My opinions are, of course, personal, and yours are your own and quite probably different.
 I have endeavoured to provide true facts based on reliable sources.
 I'm looking for signs of hope.
 We all look for hope.

 We do know a lot more now than we did at the beginning of this epidemic.
 There is a lot of data from all round the world that shows Covid-19 is in nowhere near as dangerous now as it was in March and April.
-The final months of 2020 will be interesting, either Covid-19 will overwhelm us or gradually be accepted as endemic.
+The final months of 2020 will be interesting, either Covid-19 will overwhelm us or gradually be accepted as endemic or passed.
 Keep hoping.
 Check back later - I'll try to keep up to date.

 There is no doubt that when the WHO declared coronovirus to be a pandemic in early in 2020 there was much concern about the death rate, particularly amongst the elderly.
 Since those early days the hospitalisations and death rates have tumbled and are now almost negligible.
 We stayed home, we protected the NHS, we saved lives - and our reward is now more of the same plus "Covid Marshalls" to keep us safe.
 The idea of zero Covid cases, which now appears to be a pressure, is, quite frankly, impossible in a connected world.
 No one has yet found a cure for the flu or the common cold.
 No one can stop people getting older and thus being more likely to die.
 The idea that we can defeat it is a delusion.
 [Yes, I know the cartoon is an illusion, not a delusion, but I wanted to allude to it as it shows the impossibility, and no matter how far Johnson goes in the same direction, success will elude him.]